Ultimate Guide to Cardstock

 Scrapbook.com (http://Scrapbook.com) is a dedicated online store specializing in scrapbooking and paper crafting supplies.
 They offer a broad selection of high-quality cardstock, including popular brands and exclusive collections.
 Their focus on paper crafting and the wealth of resources, such as tutorials and project ideas, make them a preferred choice for serious crafters.

-Michaels is a popular craft store that carries cardstock by Recollections and Cricut.
+For crafters looking to buy high-quality paper crafting cardstock at the best prices in the US, here are some of my favorite sources: Michaels is a popular craft store that carries cardstock by Recollections and Cricut.
 They are everywhere (at least for me) and always offer some coupons that I just HAVE to use.
 I LOVE the buy online and pick up in-store option.
 To me, this is the best of both worlds: the convenience of online shopping, and still supporting my local craft shop.
+Joann Fabric and Craft Stores (https://www.joann.com) offers a great selection of cardstock and often have sales and coupons available.
+Their website also has a wide range of options, and you can order online for home delivery or in-store pickup.

 Where to Buy in Europe